Remmy195/PriceTaker-StochasticDualDynamicProgramming/README.md

 #### Getting Started
 1. **Prerequisites**:
-   - Julia must be installed on your system.
+   - Julia must be installed on your computer.
 [Download Julia](https://julialang.org/downloads/).
    - To run these simulations, ensure the following packages are installed in your Julia environment:
       - CSV
       - DataFrames